 Ready to move your career forward with a doctoral degree?
 Learn about Temple University’s psychology PhD program, its four areas of study and the sort of career moves it will prepare you to make.
 Need more info?
 Take a look at our psychology graduate resources and awards.

-The department of psychology has 4 areas of study in the doctoral program.
-They are:
+The Department of Psychology has four areas of study in the doctoral program:

-Individuals earning Ph.D. degrees in Psychology have moved on to a variety of interesting and fulfilling positions.
+Individuals earning PhD degrees in Psychology have moved on to a variety of interesting and fulfilling positions.
 We have been consistently successful in placing our graduates in the types of positions they were hoping to obtain.
-At the present time, it is typical for most individuals with newly-earned Psychology Ph.D. degrees to go on to postdoctoral research positions, and this holds for our students as well.
-Many of our graduates secure prestigious postdoctoral positions, where they bring their skills and knowledge to the highest levels.
+Currently, it is typical for most individuals with newly earned Psychology PhD degrees to go on to postdoctoral research positions, and this holds for our students.
+Many of our graduates secure prestigious postdoctoral positions where they bring their skills and knowledge to the highest levels.
 Many of those students then obtain faculty positions at well-known institutions, where they carry out cutting-edge research in diverse areas from behavioral neuroscience to clinical science.
-Other students obtain research positions in industry.
+Other students obtain research positions in various industries.

 Director of Graduate Studies

 Gifts from alumni and friends of the department can be directed to honor former faculty mentors, to support graduate student research and PhD program progress, and to promote science and science education in the grandest of traditions.
 By donating a gift to either the Shipley Research Prize or Bersh Award fund, you will ensure that each year, a deserving student can receive up to $1000 to put towards data collection or travel.

 The Psychology Department values diversity and understands the importance of diverse perspectives for excellent scholarship and for creating a stimulating and creative learning environment.
 The Psychology Department’s Diversity Committee is committed to promoting the diversity and inclusion of students and faculty in our program.